/published

 citation

-Vargas, Robert, Paola Del Toro, Christina Cano, Sherry Zhang, Ariel Azar, Brian Fenaughty, and Chris Williams.
-"Historical Racial Regimes and Community Protection from Redistricting."
+Vargas, Robert, Paola Del Toro, Christina Cano, and Sherry Zhang.
+"Settler Colonialism and Community Protection from Redistricting."
 Manuscript submitted for publication.

 Christina Cano